 Update or modify your package flight

-To create a new submission for an existing package flight, click Update next to the flight name on your App overview page.
+To create a new submission for a package flight you've already published, click Update next to the flight name on your App overview page.
 You can then upload new packages (and remove unneeded packages), just as you would with a non-flighted submission.
 Make any other needed changes, and then click Submit to the Store to send the updated package flight through the app certification process.

 Add and rank additional package flights

 You can create multiple package flights for the same app in order to distribute several different packages to different sets of customers.

 Once you have created your first package flight, you create another by following the process outlined above.
 The only difference is that if you've already created one package flight, you'll need to specify the priority order of all package flights in the Rank section.
 This lets the Store determine which package to give to any individual customer if they are in more than one of your flight groups.
 People in your flight groups will always get the highest-ranked package flight available to them, even if a lower-ranked package flight contains packages with a higher version number.